What you need to know to keep your child safe online.

 This is also an ideal time for a bit of housekeeping; get those old accounts and services that are no longer used deleted.

-Information about Kik Messenger, What's App and Tumblr.
-Click the link below.
+This briefing from Telford & Wrekin Council contains some important information about Kik Messenger, What's App and Tumblr.
+Click the link below to read more.

 Although it is quite long, this a - z guide is full of sensible advice for keeping children safe online: